 Shamya Karumbaiah - Educational Psychology

-Walter C. Stern is an assistant professor of educational policy studies and history at the University of Wisconsin– Madison.
+Walter C. Stern is Associate Professor of Educational Policy Studies and History at University of Wisconsin–Madison.
 His research examines intersections between racism, state action, and ordinary people’s lives in the nineteenth- and twentieth-century United States, with a focus on public schools and the metropolitan South.
-He is the author of Race & Education in New Orleans: Creating the Segregated City, 1764-1960 (Louisiana State University Press, 2018), which documents how schools shaped the Crescent City’s racial order and urban landscape.
-His forthcoming article in the Journal of Southern History examines the wrongful conviction of Gary Tyler, a sixteen-year-old Black student sentenced to death in connection with the 1974 fatal shooting of a white student at their desegregating Louisiana high school.
-He is working on a book about Tyler’s case.
+His current book project explores the criminalization of Black youth during the desegregation era.
+It focuses on the case of Gary Tyler, a Black teenager who was imprisoned for nearly 42 years after being wrongfully convicted of fatally shooting a white student at their desegregating Louisiana high school in 1974.
 A SERP scholar would assist Dr. Stern with the book project to understand how and why the government's educational and punitive functions became intertwined and the consequences of that merger for Black youth.
-This project explores these questions through a narrative history of Tyler, whom an all-white jury wrongfully convicted of first-degree murder.

 Previous SERP Mentors